S4 method for class 'TreeSummarizedExperiment'

 collapse_corr_feats

-Whether to keep only one of perfectly correlated features.
+Whether to keep only one of correlated features (see corr_method and corr_thresh)

 to_numeric